Sviatoslav Mykhailiuk: New York Knicks (2022–2023)

 On September 18, 2022, Mykhailiuk signed with the New York Knicks.

-Charlotte Hornets (2023–present)
+Charlotte Hornets (2023)

-On February 9, 2023, Mykhailiuk was traded to the Charlotte Hornets in a four-team trade involving the Portland Trail Blazers and Philadelphia 76ers.
+On February 8, 2023, the Knicks reached an agreement to trade Mykhailiuk, Ryan Arcidiacono, Cam Reddish, and draft considerations to the Portland Trail Blazers for Josh Hart.
+The following day, the deal was reworked into a four-team trade involving the Charlotte Hornets and Philadelphia 76ers, with the Hornets receiving Mykhailiuk, the 76ers receiving Jalen McDaniels, the Knicks receiving Hart and the Trail Blazers receiving Arcidiacono, Reddish and Matisse Thybulle.
 He made his Hornets debut on February 15, recording 12 points and two rebounds in a 120–110 win over the San Antonio Spurs.

+Boston Celtics (2023–2024)

+On August 31, 2023, Mykhailiuk signed a 1-year deal with the Boston Celtics.
+On June 6, 2024, he made his debut in the NBA Finals against Dallas Mavericks, becoming the second Ukrainian to achieve this feat following Slava Medvedenko.
+He eventually achieved the NBA title with his club, which won their 18th championship overall.

+Utah Jazz (2024–present)

+On 13 August 2024, Mykhailiuk signed with the Utah Jazz.
+On November 6, 2025, Mykhailiuk scored a NBA career high 28 points in a game against Detroit Pistons.

 National team career

 Ukrainian junior national team

 In the summer of 2013, Mykhailiuk played with the Ukrainian Under-16 junior national team in the 2013 FIBA Europe Under-16 Championship.
 He was selected to the All-Tournament Team, after completing an outstanding championship, averaging 25.2 points, 8.0 rebounds and 3.4 assists per game.

 Mykhailiuk played for the Ukrainian under-20 junior national team in the 2016 FIBA Europe Under-20 Championship in Helsinki.
 During the tournament, Mykhailiuk led his team in scoring, at 14.9 points per game, in seven tourney games.
 He hit 36.8 percent of his floor shots.
 Mykhailiuk shot 47.2 percent from two-point and 19 percent from three-point territory.
 He made 85.7 percent of his free throws and also grabbed 5.6 rebounds a game, with 2.7 assists, 4.7 turnovers, and 2.1 steals per game.

 He played for the Ukrainian under-20 team again in the 2017 FIBA Europe Under-20 Championship, where he was the leading scorer of the tournament, averaging 20.4 points per game.